 A Star is Born (2018)

-I only saw this for the first time a few months ago and I instantly became obsessed with it.
+I instantly became obsessed with A Star is Born the first time I saw it.
 I fell in love with the soundtrack and Lady Gaga is just amazing throughout.
 Of course as Gaga’s character, Ally, rises to fame, Bradley Cooper’s character, Jackson starts to struggle with his alcoholism to the point where he publicly humiliates her.
 A number of these scenes were painful to watch, however from a mental health perspective, one scene that sticks out in my mind is towards the end of the movie when Jackson has a conversation with Ally’s manager, and tells him that he almost destroyed her career and that she would be better off without him.
 I went through a number of feelings towards Jackson as I watched the movie, but in this particular scene I felt sorry for him.
 Anyone who has seen the movie will know the outcome of this (although I won’t spoil it for you), and some may argue it’s not necessarily a key scene, but for me it highlights what a vile person Ally’s manager is, and how his toxic comments destroy someone who is already in a vulnerable state.
 Just don’t be a dick guys.

 As Good as It Gets (1997)